sookinoby/generative-models/README.md

         model.save_params(rnn_save)
 ```

-A each epoch's begining, we initialise the initial input of the
+A each epoch's begining, we initialise the hidden units to zero state.
+During training of each batch we detach hidden unit from computational graph as we dont want to back propogate gradient beyond the sequence lenght.
+We also scale the gradient by multiplying with sequence lenght and batch size

+### Text generation.

+We can generate random text from the trained RNN model.
+The following python code generates random text

 ## Generative adversial network (GAN)